avi-jain/realtime-mongo-gg/README.md

 * Run the mongod service
 * Create a *gossips* collection **which must be a capped collection** and a *users* collection.
 * Run the server using either `npm start` or `node app.js`.
 It runs on port 3000.
+* You'll need a working internet connection, for socket.io is being server via CDN.
+Can change it to be served locally.

 ###NOTES -